rootkral4/ctf/README.md

 # ctf
-contains softwares for ctf event
+contains softwares for ctf event i created or contributed so far